 Forty-eight years ago this month, the wrecking ball had begun its work marking the end of decades of fun and amusement at this iconic park perched high atop the New Jersey Palisades overlooking New York City.

 Thanks for viewing.
-Comments are always welcome.
+Comments are always welcome and zoom in for a closer look.
 M 🙂